hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist)
    - [Cifar-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [Cifar-100](https://www.cs.toronto.edu/~kriz/cifar.html)
-   - At least another dataset (up to your choice, but should be different from those employed in previous assignments)
+   - At least one other dataset (up to your choice, but should be different from those employed in previous assignments)

 * Train neural network models (at least two different networks for each dataset, i.e., no. layers, no. neurons, activations, regulization, ...) in either Tensorflow or Pytorch to peroform regression on the following datasets, then compare them with models in previous assignments:

    - [California Housing Values](https://github.com/ageron/handson-ml/tree/master/datasets/housing)
-   - At least another dataset (bup to your choice, but should be different from those employed in previous assignments)
+   - At least one other dataset (up to your choice, but should be different from those employed in previous assignments)

 * Build and implement a simple neural network in either Python or C++ (i.e., not utilizing machine learning libraries).It should be capble of having several layers and neurons as well as other hyperparameters (e.g., activations, optimizer, loss fuction, and regulazation).
 Object-oriented (class/objects) programming should also be employed.
 Then train and compare your models with the exact same architectute at Tensorflow (and Keras) and Pytorch for the following data: